 VERIFICATION OF IDENTITY

-Banks are obliged by law to identify their customers and to gather information about the customer´s transactions.
+Banks are obliged by the Act on Preventing Money Laundering and Terrorist Financing to identify their customers and to gather information about the customers' transactions.
 Based on this you will be asked to present a valid identification.
 See accepted identification documents.

 Your personal data is safe with us

 The information you give us is subject to bank secrecy, GDPR and the Act on Preventing Money Laundering and Terrorist Financing and will be handled confidentially, unless we are obliged by law to inform authorities KYC-data and other personal data that is processed to prevent and disclose money laundering is only used for the aforementioned purposes.

 WHAT WE ASK ABOUT

 Banks are obliged by the Act on Money Laundering and Terrorist Financing to identify their customers and to acquire good knowledge of the purpose for different transactions.
 In addition, we need to have sufficient information about the origin of money.

 When we are gathering information about the origin of money, we might need to acquire in addition to a statement in writing, documents such as contract of sale, receipts and estate inventory.